Duties, Responsibilities, Requirements, Certifications, Job Outlook, and Salary

-Nurse-midwives are highly trained nurses that specialize in the primary and reproductive care for women and their children.
+Nurse Midwives are highly trained nurses that specialize in primary and reproductive care for women and their children.
 They work with mothers to ensure their safety during childbirth as well as the safety of the newborn child.

 Nurse Midwife Definition